-A snapshot of the kiwifruit supply chain from production to consumer highlighting areas discussed further in this chapter 7

-7.2 ON THE ORCHARD

-Kiwifruit crops require a high labour input to maintain and grow successfully.
+A snapshot of the kiwifruit supply chain from production to consumer highlighting areas discussed further in this chapter 7 7.2 ON THE ORCHARD Kiwifruit crops require a high labour input to maintain and grow successfully.
 Key activities include vine maintenance and harvest.
 Pruning is vital to ensuring a balance between vegetative growth and fruit production.
 Harvesting is a labour-intensive task that is particularly time critical.
 Finding automated answers to these issues is both complex and expensive.
 Other crops in New Zealand have benefited from the development of technology in much larger growing areas with better access to capital investment overseas (e.g., apples, grapes).
 However, kiwifruit production worldwide is comparatively small and New Zealand is the world leader.
 The number of New Zealand based orchard operators of large enough scale to have access to the necessary capital for technology development is also very small.
 While mechanical pruning has been developed in other crops, it always comes at a cost of quality.
 Similarly, robotic harvesting comes in many different forms but there are some unique aspects to growing kiwifruit that make it particularly challenging e.g., fruit that are susceptible to damage.
-Finding technological answers to allow the production of high volumes of quality fruit, and picking those crops in the appropriate window, with less reliance on seasonal labour, will be on ongoing challenge for the industry.

-Right: Robotics Plus prototype kiwifruit pollinating autonomous vehicle

-Right: Robotics Plus kiwifruit harvesting autonomous vehicle
+Finding technological answers to allow the production of high volumes of quality fruit, and picking those crops in the appropriate window, with less reliance on seasonal labour, will be an ongoing challenge for the industry.
+Right: Robotics Plus prototype kiwifruit pollinating autonomous vehicle Right: Robotics Plus kiwifruit harvesting autonomous vehicle

-7.2.1 Drones, GPS Units and GIS Software

-There have been advancements in other areas contributing to crop production on the orchard.
+7.2.1 Drones, GPS Units and GIS Software There have been advancements in other areas contributing to crop production on the orchard.
 UAV (Unmanned Aerial Vehicles or Drones) can be used to monitor crop conditions, the impact of droughts or floods, and to assess requirements for fertilisation and irrigation.
 By compiling and digitally analysing records from multiple flights and multiple areas of the orchard over time, UAV technology can help the kiwifruit industry to gain new insights regarding climate change, water resource management and rates of soil erosion.
 Under New Zealand's laws, commercial UAVs can be utilised as long as they operate in line of sight of the person controlling them and are flown beneath 120 metres.
 However, the technology is capable of much more than that: UAVs can be flown from anywhere or preprogrammed to follow a flight path and undertake functions using GPS.
 Zespri contracts GPS-it, a farm and orchard mapping company who utilise UAV technology, for orchard mapping and audits of orchards growing licensed varieties.
 All orchards are subject to audit by Zespri when they have grafted or planted their new license allocation, and subsequent random audits are also carried out from time to time.
+R UAV technology can help the kiwifruit industry to gain new insights regarding climate change, water resource management and rates of soil erosion."
 The three main technologies used are: